odoo/documentation/odoo_sh/advanced/submodules.rst

 It's up to you to decide whether you want to pin the submodule to a specific revision and when you want to update to a newer revision.

-In Odoo.sh, the submodules gives you the possibility to use and depend on modules available in other repositories.
+In Odoo.sh, the submodules give you the possibility to use and depend on modules available in other repositories.
 The platform will detect that you added modules through submodules in your branches and add them to your addons path automatically so you can install them in your databases.